MajorcaDevs/mdbackup/README.md

  > If you are going to use the `$schema`, you should download it or reference the URL of the file from the repository directly.

 The configuration file must be located in `config/config.json`.
-It is recommended to put inside `config` folder other configuration files (as API tokens).
+It is recommended to put inside `config` folder other configuration files (like API tokens).

 ### env
 This section defines environment variables that will be available when running the steps scripts.
 It have some predefined (shown before), but you can define whatever more you want.